 Media galleries are invaluable elements to artists’ websites.
 They give artists the ability to flaunt their unique stage presence and personality, build up linkable assets, and begin ranking in SERPs for video and photo content that presents them well.

 Chicago Rapper Vic Mensa has a page on his site dedicated to his official music videos which help garner an impressive quantity of traffic and backlinks to his site.
 He also includes images from his latest concerts in the blog section of his site, with an option for fans to “leave a note” or “like” the post.
 By continually adding fresh content in these places, Mensa is able to build further rapport with fans, as well as amplify his SEO footprint.
-His most recent post received over 100 notes.

 Musical artists are powerful vehicles of change in society.
 When artists choose to endorse a charitable foundation on their site, it is not only is helpful to those who need it, but is also a great image booster and rapport builder between artists and their fans.
 From an SEO standpoint, it is also a unique opportunity to get recognition from sites outside of the music industry to reference ‘the good’ artists are doing.
 We call this ‘cause marketing.’